 In submitting a text for translation or submitting any other work to be carried out by the Company, the Client enters into a binding agreement with this Company covered by the following terms and conditions:

-1.1 “The Company” means Wolfestone Translation Ltd and any other brand under which the Company operates.
+1.1 “The Company” means Wolfestone Group LLC and any other brand under which the Company operates.
 “Work” means any translation or any other work undertaken by or any other services supplied by the Company.
 “Client” means any person, organisation or corporate entity to which the Company shall supply Work.

 1.2 In the event of any conflict between any part of the contract between the Company and the Client, the documents constituting the agreement between the parties shall have priority in the following order: